tom-bbc/AI-Safety-and-Alignment/AI-Alignment-Fast-Track/Unit 2: What makes aligning AI difficult?.md

 ### RLAIF vs. RLHF: the technology behind Anthropic’s Claude (Constitutional AI Explained)

 * Human feedback is not scalable.
-* **Constitutional AI**:
+* **Constitutional AI**: techniques (like RLAIF) that aim to align AI systems based on a set of constitutional principles.
+* Constitutional AI overview:
   * Lays out a set of strict rules for an AI system.
   * The model must be helpful (non-evasive) and harmless.
   * This should allow the model to explain why it is not answering specific prompts (e.g. those requesting harmful behaviour).
 * Training Constitutional AI:
+  * Supervised learning phase:
     * Supervised learning phase uses harmful prompts and an existing RLHF trained model.
     * The model first responds to the harmful prompt, then is asked to critique its own answer (w.r.t a constitutional principle), then use this critigue to regenerate a revised response.
     * The harmful prompts and revised responses are then used as training pairs (alongside some sampled helpful prompts) to fine-tune a new **SL-CAI model** (supervised learning constitutional AI).
+  * Reinforcement learning phase:
     * A reinforcement learning phase then follows.
     * The SL-CAI model is used on a dataset of harmful prompts to generate two possible responses for each prompt.
     * The model is then asked to pick one of the responses based on a given constitutional principle to create a **preference dataset** (HF data can also be mixed in).
     * A **preference model** is trained on the preference dataset to give AI feedback.
     * The preference model is used to conduct a fine-tuning round of the SL-CAI model using RL with AI feedback (RLAIF) to build the final **RL-CAI model**.
-* This process was shown to produce less harmful and evasive models (compared to RLHF) that give more explainable answers.
+* The RLAIF process was shown to produce less harmful and evasive models (compared to RLHF) that give more explainable answers.

 ### A simple technical explanation of RLH(AI)F